AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: Experiments

-We use the widely adopted Waymo Open Dataset (WOD) \cite{sun2020scalability} and Waymo Open Motion Dataset (WOMD) \cite{ettinger2021large} to train the world model and motion generation modules, respectively.
-We follow the setup of \cite{tian2023occ3d} to construct voxel-wise occupancy grids from LiDAR data.
-Our traffic simulation framework is built upon the WOSAC benchmark \cite{montali2023waymo}.
-For each scenario, given 1 second of history, we generate 32 multi-agent rollouts over the subsequent 8 seconds at 10 Hz and evaluate how well their distribution matches that of human driving data.
-We run the simulation in a receding-horizon manner with a replanning rate of 1 Hz.
+\textbf{Experimental design.} We use the Waymo Open Dataset (WOD) \cite{sun2020scalability} and Waymo Open Motion Dataset (WOMD) \cite{ettinger2021large} to train the world model and motion generation modules, and follow \cite{tian2023occ3d} to construct voxel-wise occupancy grids from LiDAR data.
+Our framework is built on the \textit{WOSAC closed-loop simulation benchmark} \cite{montali2023waymo}: given 1 second of history, we generate 32 multi-agent rollouts over 8 seconds at 10 Hz using receding-horizon planning at 1 Hz.
+Realism is evaluated across physical plausibility (kinematics), interaction quality (collision statistics), and map adherence (off-road rates), aggregated into the Realism Meta-Metric (RMM).
+We additionally report minADE against ground-truth logs.
+We evaluate the world model using occupancy IoU and FVD metrics.

-The evaluation measures three complementary aspects of realism, namely physical plausibility of motion (kinematics), interaction quality (e.g., collision statistics), and adherence to map constraints (e.g., off-road rates).
-These criteria are aggregated into a single weighted score, the Realism Meta-Metric (RMM), which determines leaderboard ranking.
-We additionally report minADE, defined as the minimum average displacement error across generated trajectories with respect to the logged ground-truth data.
-To evaluate the world model, we report IoU on decoded occupancy grids and Fréchet Video Distance (FVD) computed over rollout sequences, measuring spatial reconstruction accuracy and temporal realism, respectively.
-For additional details on the metrics and model setup, please refer to Appendix~\ref{app_implementation}.